-Recipient of the 2008 Pritzker Prize, Jean Nouvel is without any doubt France’s most original and important contemporary architect.
-From 1967 to 1970, he was an assistant of the influential architects Claude Parent and Paul Virilio, then creating his own office in Paris.
+Jean Nouvel is without doubt France’s most original and important contemporary architect.
+From 1967 to 1970, he was an assistant of the influential architects Claude Parent and Paul Virilio, later creating his own office in Paris.
 His first widely acclaimed project was the Institut du Monde Arabe in Paris (1981–87, with Architecture Studio).
-Since then he has completed the Lyon Opera House (1986–93), the Fondation Cartier, Paris (1991–94), the spectacular Agbar Tower on Barcelona’s Diagonal Avenue (2001–03), the extension of the Reina Sofia Museum, (Madrid, 1999–2005), the Quai Branly Museum on the Seine in Paris (2001–06), and the Guthrie Theater in Minneapolis, Minnesota.
+Since then, highlights of his illustrious career include the Lyon Opera House (1986–93), the Fondation Cartier, Paris (1991–94), the spectacular Agbar Tower on Barcelona’s Diagonal Avenue (2001–03), the extension of the Reina Sofía Museum in Madrid (1999–2005), the Quai Branly Museum on the Seine in Paris (2001–06), and the Guthrie Theater in Minneapolis, Minnesota.

 Nouvel was honored with the 2008 Pritzker Prize as well as the RIBA (Royal Institute of British Architects) Gold Medal in 2001.
 This Collector’s Edition monograph finally gives measure to the architect’s expansive portfolio and his talents.
 Five years in the making, the two 400-page hardcover volumes give the most complete overview to date of Nouvel’s career and includes works in progress, such as the new Louvre in Abu Dhabi, the Philharmonie de Paris, and the extension of the MoMA in New York.

 The volume is truly Nouvel by Nouvel.
 Its graphic design and images were conceived and curated by the architect while its translucent plexiglass slipcase was designed specially for the publication by Nouvel himself, drawing on his tendency to play with contrasts and overlaid patterns.